Search results for

 Not growing up fully bilingual, I was often out of place in my hometown where Spanish was the dominant language.
 And in my own home, we listened to Spanish language music and watched Spanish language TV.
 My Spanish was terrible and my vocabulary was so minimal, it often felt like these pop cultural treasures were not my own.
 Because I couldn’t understand, I often wanted to listen to anything other than Tejano or cumbia.
 Selena y los Dinos was the sole exception.

-This is how my identity split in two and never the two should meet.
+This is how my identity split in two.
 A concept every queer person comes to know too well.
 My Mexican-self watched telenovelas, listened to cumbia, and ate tacos.
 My American-self dominated my conversation and my thinking.
 And here was Selena, casually dropping contemporary English language pop tracks on traditional Spanish language LPs.
 A female icon in a male-dominated genre.
 Singing in Spanish when she mostly spoke English.
 A fellow Texan piecing together her Mexican and American identities.
 And that’s how the universe introduced me to my very first diva.

 ¿Tú que creías, tú que creías?